 Finding the right fit

 The majority of jobs within the office are performed seated, whether it's just a single desk or complete office refurbishment, finding office desks and chairs with the best fit is becoming increasingly important.
 Unsuitable seating can cause a multitude of problems for employees from back pain to upper limb disorder.
 This can prove problematic for employers as staff may become inefficient or even need extra time away from work.
 You will need to think about office ergonomics whilst planning your refurb, well designed office furniture can improve productivity and if staff feel that their employer cares about their wellbeing, it can increase job satisfaction.
-Maybe explore a few different options and get feedback from staff, for example, have you considered the benefits of a standing desk?
+Maybe explore a few different options and get feedback from staff, for example, have you considered the benefits of a standing desk or even creating a collaborative workspace?
 The right type of furniture and environment can also help to reduce risk of work injuries.

 Within an open plan office noise is a very important factor that needs to be considered.
 Studies have shown that surplus noise levels can cause undue stress to your employees.
 Partitioning between desks or departments could be considered as a flexible solution to this disruption.
 Alternatively, if there are a lot of staff on the phone, noise cancelling headphones can be an effective solution in reducing the overall noise level.